top of page

 • Dogs must have history and be able to participate in a physical exam

-• Dog must not have any medical conditions which will interferes with their ability to comply with the protocol or interpretation of study results (ex. neurological disease, hypothyroidism, diabetes, cancer, pregnancy.)
+• Dog must not have any medical conditions which will interferes with their ability to comply with the protocol or interpretation of study results (that is neurological disease, hypothyroidism, dermatitis, diabetes, cancer, pregnancy, lactating)

-The length of this clinical trial is 180 days.
-Patients will have rechecks (~1 hour) scheduled for 14, 30, 60, 104, 120, 150, 180 days post enrollment.
+The length of this clinical trial is 90 days.
+Patients will have rechecks (~1 hour) scheduled for days 14, 30, 60, 90 post enrollment.
+Owners will be asked to complete a brief CBPI (pain measurement) validated survey, the dog's gait will be evaluated as well as goniometrics of the affected joints.
 This is a placebo controlled study; on day 0 ten patients will receive an injection of the product and 10 will only appear to have received an injection.
 On day 90 patients that did not receive an injection prior will receive an injection of the product; patients that received an injection on day 0 will only appear to have received an injection on day 90.
 Owners and doctors will not be unblinded until the end of the study unless it is required for patient health and safety.

 If you are interested in participating in the new clinical trial and helping us to make this product available in the future for other dogs suffering from arthritis please email Jeff Curry, jcurry@vosm.com.